mirkosertic/mavensonarsputnik/README.md

 You also need to enable the PITest Reviewer in the sputnik.properties file by adding the following line:

 ```
-pitest.enabled
+pitest.enabled=true
 ```

 ### OWASP Dependency Checks

-This plugin also runs a OWASP Dependency Check in case of any changes at the Maven project configuration, hence if a pom.xml is part of the current patchset.
+This plugin also runs a [OWASP Dependency Check](https://www.owasp.org/index.php/OWASP_Dependency_Check) in case of any changes at the Maven project configuration, hence if a pom.xml is part of the current patchset.

 To enable the OWASP Dependency Reviewer in the sputnik.properties file by adding the following line: